Muntjac: Tusks

 Males have short antlers, which can regrow, but they tend to fight for territory with their "tusks" (downward-pointing canine teeth).
 The presence of these "tusks" is otherwise unknown in native British wild deer and can be an identifying feature to differentiate a muntjac from an immature native deer.
 Water deer also have visible tusks but they are much less widespread.

 Although these tusks resemble those of both water deer and the musk deer, the muntjac is not related to either of these (and they are not related to each other).
-The tusks are a quite different shape in each.
+The tusks are of a quite different shape in each.

 Glands

 Muntjacs possess various scent glands that have crucial functions in communication and territorial marking.
 They use their facial glands primarily to mark the ground and occasionally other individuals, and the glands are opened during defecation and urination, as well as sometimes during social displays.
-While the frontal glands are typically opened involuntarily as a result of facial muscle contractions, the preorbital glands can be voluntarily opened much wider and even everted to push out the underlying glandular tissue.
+While the frontal glands are typically opened involuntarily as a result of facial muscle contractions, the preorbital glands near the eyes can be voluntarily opened much wider and even everted to push out the underlying glandular tissue.
 Even young fawns are capable of fully everting their preorbital glands.

 Genetics

-Muntjac are of great interest in evolutionary studies because of their dramatic chromosome variations and the recent discovery of several new species.
-The Indian muntjac (M. muntjak) is the mammal with the lowest recorded chromosome number: The male has a diploid number of 7, the female only 6 chromosomes.
+Muntjac are of great interest in evolutionary studies because of their dramatic chromosome variations and the discovery of several new species.
+The Southern red muntjac (M. muntjak) is the mammal with the lowest recorded chromosome number: The male has a diploid number of 7, the female only 6 chromosomes.
 Reeves's muntjac (M. reevesi), in comparison, has a diploid number of 46 chromosomes.

 Species

-The genus Muntiacus has 12 recognized species:
+The genus Muntiacus has 14 recognized species: